Last updated on September 22nd, 2022 at 01:19 am

-There may already be a hole left in the centre of each cone when you made the overlap; if not, create a small hole by pushing the tip of the scissors, or the point of the pencil, through the centre top of the cone.
+There may already be a little hole left in the centre of each cone when you overlap the cut-out wedge.
+If not, just make a small hole by pushing the tip of the scissors, or the point of the pencil, through the centre top of the cone.
 Do not make the hole too big or the cone will slide around too much.

 Beginning with the large circles, start stacking the Christmas card cones onto the base of the tree.